edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/configurations.rst

 This is a python file in which source code represents a signal callback function to be activated if the conditions defined in the stream-configuration file are satisfied.

-The signal callback file mus at minimum comply with the following conditions:
+The signal callback file must at minimum comply with the following conditions:

 * The file must be named emi_signal_callback.py
 * Must define a method with the name defined in the emi_stream_config.json signal_callback_function_name field